 - Do perform the Salesforce Health Check on your org and take the necessary recommended actions under the ‘Fix Risks’ button.

 - Do test record pages with the ‘Analyze’ button and follow the Performance Tuning Tips.
 If your record pages have performance issues use this help article from Salesforce.

-- Do check the boxes for “Enabling Separate Loading of Related Lists” for faster page rendering in the Setup > User Interface.
+- Do check the boxes for “Enabling Separate Loading of Related Lists” for faster page rendering.
+Navigate to: Setup → User Interface.